AndersDeath/diary2/000-current.md

 # 27 August - Sunday - Yerevan - 332 day of immigration

 We were in Botanic garden today.
 It's cool and calm place.
 One of my favourites in Yerevan.
 Also we were walking.
 Additinally I was working on backend abstract for tomorrow's interview.
 I need to recall some conceptions for it.
 Tomorrow I need to recall a lot of things before the interivew.
 It's good place for work but I don't know.
 I don't believe in my skills.
 It's really hard question for me.
 I always fuck up interviews because of hard skills.
+I am very bad in it.